nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchMultiAreaSearches.md

 These searches are exceptions to the rules that we have imposed on search parameters and will use combinations of filters that are not available to consumers when building their own searches.
 These have been created to reduce the burden on suppliers from an API and volume of data perspective while also giving us the opportunity to highlight the clinical risks that are present when these queries are used.

-This will mean we will provide the code needed to request these queries so consuming systems can pick up and use efficient queries that will pull back all the data they are likely to need in one call.
+This will mean we will provide the code needed to request these queries so consuming systems can pick up and use efficient queries that will pull back a set of data that they are likely to need in one call.
 While doing this it will be possible for us to highlight to them the precise risks involved in the query and offer advice to help them mitigate these risks.

 As consumers build and use the API we will gather feedback about the queries we have defined and change or add to them as necessary.
 In time we may build a library of searches depending on the demand and how useful suppliers find them.

-### Last 3 consultations, last 1 years medications, allergies and problems
+### Pre-defined search 1 - Last 3 consultations, last 1 years medications, allergies and problems

-Description and advantages, possible use cases
+We have included this search as the last 3 consultations and problems are areas we have had feedback are the most in demand pieces of information after medications and allergies.
+It is intended to give a good picture of the patients recent GP record without having to return all the data for their medications.

 #### Request

-The request would be similar to the below but with the correct date and NHS number.
+A skeleton request is included below consumers just need to insert the correct date and NHS number.

 ```json
 {